CollectQT/quirell/readme-database.md

 ## Architecture

 nodes themselves are 'first class objects', users and posts are represented in the database as nodes.
 Creating a new type of first class object is a lot of work and should be avoided at all costs.

 All data attached to nodes must be of format: attribute = 'string'.
 Data attached to nodes in this way are second class objects.
-Nodes should always have an attribute identifying their 'node_type', currently defined 'node_type's being 'user' and 'post'. 'user' 'node_type's need a userID, and 'post's 'node_type' need 'content' and a 'creator'.
+If the graph database itself needs to be aware of a value, then it should be a second class object.
+But second class objects should be kept sparse, because of their ability to clash with the contents of the `quirell.webapp.user.User` class.
+Nodes should always have an attribute identifying their 'node_type', currently defined 'node_type's being 'user' and 'post'.

-    node(node_type='user', userID='@cyrin')
+    node(
+        node_type='user',
+        userID='@cyrin',
+    )
+    node(
+        node_type='post',
-    node(node_type='post', content='im a programmer omg!!!' creator='@cyrin')
+        content='im a programmer omg!!!',
+        creator='@cyrin',
+    )

 In the above example second class objects are 'userID', 'content', 'creator'

 Anything that isn't logically represented as a string, should be stored as a python object of some sort and encoded as a json string.
 Data attached to nodes this way are third class objects.
 Create as many third class objects as you want, as they are easy to keep track of.
 Example:

     node(
         post_info={